There is no doubt about it, illegal dumping sucks.

 What is illegal dumping?

 Illegal dumping is the improper disposal of waste in public or private areas, such as parks, rural properties and logging roads.
 Illegal dumping impacts the environment and our community and is a growing problem.
-Since 2012, over 600 sites with illegally dumped materials have been documented.
-Last year, the Comox Strathcona Waste Management board approved a new public education strategy and an illegal dumping bylaw to ensure consistency in wording, enforcement and fines across the region.
+Since 2012, over 750 sites with illegally dumped materials have been documented.
+The Comox Strathcona Waste Management board approved a public education strategy and an illegal dumping bylaw to ensure consistency in wording, enforcement and fines across the region.

 What is being dumped in our environment?

-The most commonly found at illegal dump sites are household garbage, construction materials, yard waste and appliances.
+The most commonly found items at illegal dump sites are household garbage, including recyclables, construction materials, yard waste, appliances and furniture.
 Illegal dumpers often point to tipping fees as an excuse to dispose of trash in the environment.
+Illegal dumping stats, collected since 2012, show that 75-85% of dump sites contain free for disposal items.
 Click below to learn more about the cost to dispose of these items in the landfill.

-More than 70,000 kg of waste has been removed from our environment since the launch of the Illegal Dumping Program.
+More than 80,000 kg of waste has been removed from our environment since the launch of the Illegal Dumping Program.
 The success of our program is dependent on support from partnering municipalities, community groups and volunteers.
-Comox Strathcona Waste Management would like to acknowledge and thank all volunteers who participated in clean-ups in 2017 including:
+Comox Strathcona Waste Management would like to acknowledge and thank all volunteers who have been participating in clean-ups since 2017:

 - B&D Containers